Fresno County DA drops murder charge in Salwasser case after two hung juries

 “He said, ‘Thank you,’ “ Torres said later.
 “He was very happy.”

 Torres said it appeared Canas did not know the murder charge would be dismissed.
-Torres said had not had a chance to meet with Canas, although he did notify his family late Wednesday after learning of the development.
+Torres said he had not had a chance to meet with Canas, although Torres did notify his family late Wednesday after learning of the development.

 The family “was very appreciative, of course, very happy that he’s not subject to life in prison,” Torres said.
 Canas has a wife and children.